 - When soaking the chicken in fresh water, soak 30 minutes for every 24 hour period it was marinated. ie. 72 hours marinating = 1.5 hours soaking

 - When soaking the chicken in water, I put the chicken and water in a sealable container and place it in the fridge, making sure the chicken is submerged in the water.
-The purpose of this soaking step is to desalinate the chicken a bit while also balancing out the flavors.
+The purpose of this soaking step is to desalinate the chicken while also balancing out the flavors.

 - You can marinate it for as little as 24 hours, but I find the best flavor comes from marinating it for 48-72 hours.